Skip to content ↓

 How will I be assessed?

 You will be assessed through a mixture of exams and an Iterative Design Project.
-The project will require you to undertake a substantial design, make and evaluate project.
+The project will require you to undertake a substantial design, make and evaluate the project.